abbas-taher/decision-tree-algorithm-example/README.md

 - Part 2: Choosing Best Feature To Split
 - Part 3: Creating Tree - Choosing Tree Root
 - Part 3: Looping and Splitting into Subtrees

+## Historical Note
+Decision trees were first invented by

 ## Running the Decision-Tree Program
 To execute the main function you can just run the decisiontree.py program using a call to Python via the command line: